A ballot is now open to give Bristolians the chance to spend the night in a unique new structure by Canopy & Stars, at Crane 29 on the Harbourside.

 The brand new sensory experience will come to Bristol this summer in the form of a one-bedroom treehouse constructed on one of the city’s iconic cargo cranes, promising a bubble of nature at its industrial heart.

-Set to welcome guests from late May, the treehouse will be the first ever space created and built by Bristol business Canopy & Stars, which offers special holiday experiences in the great outdoors.
+Set to welcome guests from late May, the treehouse will be the first ever space created and built by Bristol business Canopy & Stars, alongside B&Q who will be providing sustainable solutions for the innovative project.
 Part art installation, part architectural feat, Canopy & Stars at Crane 29 will grace our skyline for just four months, before disappearing as the first leaves drop from the trees in late September.
 You can register for a chance to stay in it at canopyandstars.co.uk

 The treehouse, believed to be a world first, will offer an opportunity to connect with Bristol’s unique culture, architecture and history from a nature-inspired sanctuary high above the water.
 Guests will be able to experience the sights, smells and sounds of the great outdoors while they’re indoors, and look out over the harbour’s twinkling lights as the city buzzes below.